AvishaiDotan/cy-assessment/README.md

 ```

 ### Required Environment Variables for Docker
-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables OR update docker-compose file:

 ```env
 # MongoDB Configuration